-The Award gives students the opportunity to develop sector-specific knowledgeand skills in a practical learning environment.
-It includes the development of keyskills, processes and knowledge in a variety of key areas such as project planning, designing and creating user interfaces, creating dashboards to present and interpret data, cyber security, virtual teams, legal and ethical codes of conduct.
+This course gives students the opportunity to develop sector-specific knowledge and skills in a practical learning environment.
+It includes the development of key skills, processes and knowledge in a variety of key areas such as project planning, designing and creating user interfaces, creating dashboards to present and interpret data, cyber security, virtual teams, legal and ethical codes of conduct.

-The course is made up of 3 components over 3 years of study.
-The components are:
+The course is made up of 3 components: